cycloptux/GiselleBot-Documentation/docs/source/utility/forms.rst

     * **Enabling** a previously disabled voting arrow will **not** reapply the arrow to existing submissions.
 It **will** track the votes as long as **any user** adds the ``:arrow_up:`` and/or ``:arrow_down:`` reaction to the public submission message (as long as it's the native Discord reaction and not a custom one).

 12. "Toggle highlighting of attachments" enables or disables the public embed from having an additional field where all of the "attachment"-flagged fields are linked, using their ``gisl.eu`` short link (using the same engine behind :ref:`shorturl`).
+13. "Set mentioned role(s)" sets the list of roles that will be mentioned in the public in-Discord summary message(s) when a submission is accepted.
-13. (Only useful in "Trello share mode") "Set target board" lists the available boards within the paired Trello team (refer to :ref:`trellopair`) and sets the linked Trello board for the current form.
+14. (Only useful in "Trello share mode") "Set target board" lists the available boards within the paired Trello team (refer to :ref:`trellopair`) and sets the linked Trello board for the current form.
 Renaming a board in Trello will not affect this link.
-14. (Only useful in "Trello share mode") "Toggle extended embed" enables or disabled the public in-Discord summary message extended mode: by default, a submission that has Trello set as "share mode" will only show a short summary of the submission, while the actual full post will be found in the linked Trello card.
+15. (Only useful in "Trello share mode") "Toggle extended embed" enables or disabled the public in-Discord summary message extended mode: by default, a submission that has Trello set as "share mode" will only show a short summary of the submission, while the actual full post will be found in the linked Trello card.
 By enabling the "extended embed", the whole submission will be kept within Discord, while still having a link to the corresponding Trello card.
-15. (Only useful in "Discord share mode" or "Trello share mode" with "extended embed" active) "Anonymize public submissions" completely hides the submitter info from the public in-Discord summary message, keeping the user's anonymity intact (as long as "private"-flagged fields are used for other kinds of recognizable data within the form).
+16. (Only useful in "Discord share mode" or "Trello share mode" with "extended embed" active) "Anonymize public submissions" completely hides the submitter info from the public in-Discord summary message, keeping the user's anonymity intact (as long as "private"-flagged fields are used for other kinds of recognizable data within the form).

 Here's an example of a public in-Discord summary message with Trello share mode, extended embed, attachments highlighting and anonymizer on.